 Optic neuritis denotes inflammation of the optic nerve and is one of the more common causes of optic neuropathy.
 It can be thought of as broadly divided into infectious and non-infectious causes, although the latter is far more frequent.
 On imaging, optic neuritis is most easily identified as a unilateral optic nerve swelling, with high T2 signal and contrast enhancement.

 The demographics of people affected will conform to those of the underlying conditions (see Pathology).

 Typical optic neuritis (that seen in the setting of demyelination) causes pain in the orbit (90%), often worse with eye movement, and is associated with visual loss, which reaches a nadir within a few days of symptom onset 1,4.
 The degree of visual loss is variable, ranging from minimal if any visual loss to complete absence of light perception.
 Additionally, dyschromatopsia, photopsia and visual field defects may also occur 1.
-Fundoscopy typically demonstrates diffuse disc swelling 1.
+The swinging light test (or Marcus Gunn test) classically reveals a Marcus Gunn pupil, and fundoscopy may demonstrate diffuse optic disc swelling indicative of papillitis (will not be present if inflammation is solely retrobulbar) 1.

 In the majority of cases, typical optic neuritis (as is encountered in multiple sclerosis) is unilateral 1.
 In contrast, in the setting of neuromyelitis optica (NMO), involvement is usually bilateral.

 Optic neuritis can arise in the setting of many infective and non-infective conditions: